 Is fighting normal since we all are imperfect?
 Or is there a better way?

 Cavemen and cavewomen probably survived by being stronger than others, more aggressive, and quicker at defending themselves in the face of stressful potential conflicts.
 The modern world survives, by contrast, primarily on abilities to cooperate.
 Stressful situations that are becoming adversarial between loving partners can escalate into ever more stressful arguments.
 Alternatively, they can be handled with calm, productive, collaborative talking together that dissipates stress and yields the creation of mutually comfortable solutions.

-In this regard, one paragraph in psychologist Harriet Lerner ‘s otherwise excellent post “My Partner and I Can’t Stop the Fighting,” troubles me.
-The offending paragraph about how to fix marriage problems states a conventional wisdom that is a) wrong and b) sets needlessly low and even harmful aspirations for people who believe it.
+In this regard, one paragraph in psychologist Harriet Lerner's otherwise excellent post, “My Partner and I Can’t Stop the Fighting,” troubles me.
+The offending paragraph about how to fix marriage problems states a conventional wisdom that is wrong and sets needlessly low and even harmful aspirations for people who believe it.

 “Remember that happy couples are not couples that don’t fight.
 Rather they’re couples that fight fair and take responsibility for their own words and actions, no matter how furious they may feel inside.”

 "Fighting fair" from my perspective is still fighting.
 My own belief is that emotionally mature and skillful couples don't fight at all.
 When they are mad, they pause to calm down.
 They then deal with the sensitive issue via quiet, cooperative talking.